jerrymf/sClass.js/README.md

 var MyClass = $Class(); // this is a class

 MyClass.prototype.$constructor = function(id) {
-  // this function is applied in its context during new MyClass() is performed this.id = id;
+  // this function is applied in its context during performing statement: new MyClass() this.id = id;
   this.text = "Good evening ... infidels!";
 };